stupied4ever/git-hooks/README.md

 # GitHooks

 Some usefull git hooks, it's written on ruby but can be used for other languages.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's `Gemfile`:

     gem 'git-hooks'